|

 All Enigma K machines were delivered by the Germans with the standard

-commercial wheel wiring, also known from the Enigma D
+commercial rotor wiring, also known from the Enigma D

 Immediately after reception, however, the Swiss changed the wiring of

-Although the Swiss altered the wiring of the cipher wheels (I, II and III),
+Although the Swiss altered the wiring of the cipher rotors (I, II and III),

 the wiring of the UKW was left unchanged.
 This is true for all